MehrdadRS95/mcp-ctf-competition/README.md

 # Competition Overview

 With the growing capabilities of Large Language Models (LLMs), AI systems are now able to identify software vulnerabilities, analyze binaries, and even generate exploit code — skills traditionally honed through Capture the Flag (CTF) competitions.

-In this event, participants will design and deploy autonomous AI agents capable of solving security challenges without human assistance.
-Your goal is to build or extend an agentic system powered by LLMs that can reason, plan, and exploit vulnerabilities across multiple CTF domains — just like a real security researcher, but automated.
+In this event, participants will design and deploy autonomous AI agents capable of solving security challenges with human assistance.
+Your goal is to build or extend an agentic system powered by LLMs and MCP servers that can reason, plan, and execute commands to solve multiple CTF domains.

+Participant's must find the flags in their interactions with LLM.

 ## Objective

 Develop an AI agent that autonomously analyzes, reasons, and interacts with CTF challenges to discover hidden flags.
 Participants may:

 Bring their own agent framework, or